 There is a wide range of mental health helplines available to you in the event of a crisis.
 Confidential support for anxiety can be sourced online or through the telephone, providing instant guidance, for both adults and children.

-Mental health treatment services
+Dual diagnosis treatment services

 While some forms of treatment are delayed, services are still resuming across the country.
 If you are truly struggling with feelings of anxiety, you can regain control by considering residential care.